 Anabolic Effect of ZMA (Can it Increase Testosterone?)

 It should be noted that testosterone production may suffer where there is zinc deficiency .
-Although some studies have suggested that zinc and magnesium levels are diminished in athletes, most athletes get adequate dietary intake of booth zinc and magnesium .
+Although some studies have suggested that zinc and magnesium levels are diminished in athletes, most athletes get the adequate dietary intake of both zinc and magnesium .

 Other Claimed Effects and Benefits of ZMA Supplement

 Companies that market ZMA supplements claim that by increasing zinc, magnesium and vitamin B6 in your body builds muscle strength, stamina, speeds up muscle recovery and improves sleep quality.
 Unfortunately, there is close to zero research behind these claims.

 ZMA has not been specifically studied for improving sleep.
 However, some of the ingredients contained in ZMA are reported to play a role in sleep.
 Such as, report that women with higher levels of zinc (and copper) in the serum and hair may sleep longer and positive association between newborns magnesium levels and quiet sleep duration .
 With increased Mg quiet sleep increased, whereas active sleep decreased.

 “Super Testosterone Boosting Stack” ZMA and Tribulus

 A very popular stack amongst bodybuilders is taking ZMA with Tribulus in order to further enhance testosterone production.
 Most of the websites claiming this combo works are also selling this stuff to you.
 We have previously examined Tribulus and showed that it has no androgen-increasing properties, same goes for ZMA.
 Furthermore, neither Tribulus terrestris nor ZMA supplements have been shown to enhance athletic performance.
 So, you should not expect anything but placebo effect from this natural “super stack” (considering your magnesium and zinc status are adequate).

 Known Side Effects of ZMA